decentraland/catalyst-owner/README.md

 ## Updating your Catalyst

+On the `full-realm` branch, `ARCHIPELAGO_CORE_DOCKER_TAG` defaults to `0.2.3`, the last release containing `core/dist/index.js`.
+Archipelago Workers `0.2.4` removed core in favor of Pulse.
+`ARCHIPELAGO_DOCKER_TAG` continues to select the WebSocket connector image independently.
+Set `ARCHIPELAGO_CORE_DOCKER_TAG` in `.env` only when selecting another image that includes legacy core.
+Realms migrating to Pulse must retire legacy core after verifying Pulse and comms-gatekeeper publish the required feeds on that realm's NATS broker; do not run both clustering publishers.

 To update your Catalyst to a newer version, you can do the same as above:

 ```